unovue/radix-vue/docs/content/components/stepper.md

 ### Title

-An accessible title to be announced when the dialog is opened.
+An accessible title to be announced when the stepper trigger is focused.

 If you want to hide the title, wrap it inside our Visually Hidden utility like this `<VisuallyHidden asChild>`.